Methodology Disclosure · Paper 04 of 4

 capped at 100

 Why pattern matching, not NLP: The vocabulary of incident response is narrow.
-A dictionary of 30–50 terms covers 95% of real decisions.
-Using pattern matching is deterministic, fast, and auditable in a way that transformer-based NLP is not.
+These 62 terms across three dictionaries cover the overwhelming majority of real decisions.
+Using pattern matching is deterministic, fast, and auditable in a way that transformer-based NLP is not — and these published lists ARE the dictionaries, verbatim from src/lib/decision-analytics.ts.

 2.2 Leadership Score (0–100)